 Applications should be submitted through either the University of Sheffield or the University of Manchester online application systems if applying to a UK institution.

-Students come from a range of backgrounds in engineering and physical sciences and spend the first year studying core materials topics through taught courses and case studies before embarking on their PhD or EngD projects.
+Students come from a range of backgrounds in engineering and physical sciences and spend the first year studying core materials, programming and data analytics topics through taught courses and case studies before embarking on their PhD or EngD projects.

-Applicants should have or be about to obtain a first or upper second class honours degree or a masters level degree with a merit or above in a relevant engineering discipline or in a subject such as physics or chemistry.
+Applicants should have or be about to obtain a first or upper second class honours degree or a masters level degree with a merit or above in a relevant engineering discipline or in a subject such as physics, chemistry or maths.

 Home students are eligible for full studentships covering tuition fees and a maintenance stipend for 4 years.
 EU nationals are also eligible for full studentships for the majority of our projects.

 Applications from international students are welcome but students should arrange their own funding to cover tuition fees and living costs for 4 years.
 In exceptional cases, the CDT may be able to support living costs for international students who already have a fees only scholarship.

 Applicants from China who meet the eligibility requirements can apply to the University of Sheffield for funding through the China Scholarship Council.
 Details are on application process is available here: